astronomer/airflow-guides/guides/data-quality.md

 ### Location and Downstream Effects of Data Quality Checks

-Data quality checks can be run in different locations.
+Data quality checks can be run at different times within a data pipeline or Airflow environment.
 It often makes sense to test them in their own DAG and later incorporate them into your ETL pipelines to be able to make downstream behavior dependent on the outcome of selected data quality checks.

-Within the ETL pipeline data quality checks can be placed in several different locations, as shown in the DAG graph below:
+Within the ETL pipeline, data quality checks can be placed in several different locations as shown in the DAG graph below:

-- before the transforming step (`data_quality_check_1`)
+- Before the transform step (`data_quality_check_1`)
-- after the transforming step (`data_quality_check_2`)
+- After the transform step (`data_quality_check_2`)
-- branching off from a step (`data_quality_check_3`)
+- Branching off from a step (`data_quality_check_3`)

 ![Different locations for data quality checks in an ETL pipeline](https://assets2.astronomer.io/main/guides/data-quality/dq_checks_locations_example_graph.png)

-It is common practice to define further actions depending on data_quality checks in downstream tasks (`post_check_action_1` and `post_check_action_2`), or in [`Callbacks`](https://airflow.apache.org/docs/apache-airflow/stable/logging-monitoring/callbacks.html).
+It is common practice to define further downstream actions depending on the results of data quality checks (`post_check_action_1` and `post_check_action_2`), or in [`callbacks`](https://airflow.apache.org/docs/apache-airflow/stable/logging-monitoring/callbacks.html).
-These actions often include alerting data professionals via [error notifications](https://www.astronomer.io/guides/error-notifications-in-airflow/) for example with an email or in a slack channel.
+These actions often include alerting data professionals via [error notifications](https://www.astronomer.io/guides/error-notifications-in-airflow/), for example with an email or in a Slack channel.

-Consider how a check passing or failing should influence downstream dependencies.
+When implementing data quality checks, consider how a check success or failure should influence downstream dependencies.
 [Trigger Rules](https://www.astronomer.io/guides/managing-dependencies/#trigger-rules) are especially useful in managing operator dependencies.

 ## When to implement Data Quality Checks

-When implementing data quality checks it is important to consider the tradeoffs between the upfront work of implementing checks vs. the cost of downstream issues caused by data with bad quality.
+When implementing data quality checks, it is important to consider the tradeoffs between the upfront work of implementing checks vs. the cost of downstream issues caused by data with bad quality.

 Good reasons to start thinking about data quality checks are: